tunaphish/blog/content/notes/software-architect.md

 Testable without knowledge of database or delivery system.

 ## Defining Partial Partial Boundaries
 As an architect you are often going to run into [[you-are-not-going-to-need-it]] But it's your job to think...
 I might need it.
-This need evolves overtime and with business needs
+This need evolves overtime and with business needs.
+Restrict volatility on things that don’t matter.
+This is where experience comes in handy.
+You can tell what doesn’t matter.
 1. Design a service as if they were two.
 But deploy them in the same package.
 That way you can easily separate.
 2. One way boundaries.
 3. Facades → A client calls a class which just serves to call other classes that the client never has access to.
 There’s still a transitive dependency however though.
 The boundary is very weak.